Skip to main content

 Seafood labelling in hospitality

-The change will mean restaurants, cafes and similar businesses will need to show where their seafood is from, as either Australian, imported or mixed origin.
+Once in place, the change will mean restaurants, cafes and similar businesses will need to show where their seafood is from, as either Australian, imported or mixed origin.

 Was this page helpful?